 James maintains a wide variety of tortoises with an emphasis on species that do well outside in the dry climate of Arizona.
 These include sulcata, leopard, pancake, radiated and Mediterranean tortoises.
 James also maintains and breeds several specialized species such as Pyxis, Kinixys spekii, Egyptian and Chaco tortoises.

-Drew Rheinhardt is a painter by trade and has worked with many species of reptiles since his early childhood.
+Drew Rheinhardt is a construction superintendent and has worked with many species of reptiles since his early childhood.
 Like his mentor, Bert Langerwerf, Drew has devoted most of his time keeping species that will thrive in outdoor enclosures in his native Arizona.
 His enclosures are producing some of the most amazing species from Africa and Europe including Leopard tortoises (Stigmochelys pardalis), Spurred tortoises (Centrochelys sulcata), and a variety of Testudo species including Testudo hermanni, Testudo floweri and Testudo marginata.
 Drew also keeps and breeds a handful of aquatic species and has recently produced a number of Vietnamese pond turtles (Mauremys annamensis), a species that is now extinct in nature.

 Drew has also been successful with a wide range of lizard species including terrestrial geckos, chuckwallas, and other desert species, and he is one of the most successful keepers of Uromastyx lizards in the country.
 Drew’s insight into desert-dwelling species that thrive in his Arizona climate has provided a wealth of information for keepers around the country.

 TTPG board member Wayne Hill is most notable for bringing our hobby the National Reptile Breeders Expo in Florida.
-After a long history with reptiles which includes breeding albino cobras, keeping and breeding Eastern diamondback rattlensnakes, and keeping and breeding Madagascan Hog-nosed snakes (he was the first to breed all three species), he settled into a fascination with turtles and tortoises.
+After a long history with reptiles which includes breeding albino cobras, keeping and breeding Eastern diamondback rattlesnakes, and keeping and breeding Madagascan Hog-nosed snakes (he was the first to breed all three species), he settled into a fascination with turtles and tortoises.
 He has a large and diverse collection at his breeding facility in Florida that includes an excellent soft-shelled turtle collection, multiple Podocnemis species, Erymnochelys madagascariensis, snake-necked turtles, and a large variety of exotic species including a beautiful herd of adult Galapagos tortoises.
 Wayne has produced Spotted pond turtles (Geoclemys hamiltoni) for many years and his work with this species has single-handedly added over 500 specimens to the world’s population of this rare and attractive endangered species.
 His population in Florida could potentially be the replacement group for this species in nature if pollution, man’s interference, or a natural disaster ever devastated the wild population of this aquatic turtle species.

 Jerry Fife is a former CPA who managed golf courses, sports complexes, and spring training baseball stadiums in Phoenix, Arizona.
 He has bred a large number of species in his outdoor enclosures, including Star tortoises, Egyptian tortoises, Leopard tortoises, Spurred tortoises, Spider tortoises, Flat-tailed tortoises, and a variety of Mediterranean tortoises.